Grzegorz Berendt

 Grzegorz Berendt (born 1964) is a Polish historian.
 He is a professor at the University of Gdańsk and affiliated with the Institute of National Remembrance.
 Berendt was the director of the Museum of the Second World War from 2022 to 2024.

 Career

-Berendt is an associate professor at the University of Gdańsk in the Department of History of Culture of Political Thought; his research focuses on the history of Polish Jews and other ethnic groups in the Pomerania in the twentieth century.
+Berendt is an associate professor at the University of Gdańsk in the Department of History of Culture of Political Thought; his research focuses on the history of Polish Jews and other ethnic groups in Pomerania in the twentieth century.
 He also serves as the Chairman of the Scientific Council of the Jewish Historical Institute.

 In May 2017, Berendt was appointed as the deputy director of the Museum of the Second World War (MWS), replacing Janusz Marszalec and Piotr M. Majewski.
 In June 2021, he was appointed as the acting director; a year later, he was appointed a full director for a seven-year term.
-The same month, he was appointed a chairman of the International Council of the Auschwitz-Birkenau State Museum.
+The same month, he was appointed chairman of the International Council of the Auschwitz-Birkenau State Museum.